Can Medical Marijuana Lead to DUI Charges in Texas?

 Call Us Today to Discuss Your Case with an Experienced Lawyer

 Texas takes marijuana charges extremely seriously – including marijuana DUI charges.
-If you are facing possession or DUI charges, Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is committed to building your strongest case and aggressively advocating for your rights throughout the legal process.
-Our experienced legal team is on your side, so please do not hesitate to contact us or call us at (254) 220-4225 for more information today.
+If you are facing possession or DUI charges, Attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Killeen, Texas, is committed to building your strongest case and aggressively advocating for your rights throughout the legal process.
+Our experienced legal team is on your side, so please do not hesitate to contact us online or call us at (254) 781-4222 for more information today.

 Categories: